seanox/aspect-js/manual/en/introduction.md

 ### Assert

 The test cases are implemented with assertions.
-The Test-API provides elementary assertions, you can implement more.
+The Test API provides elementary assertions, you can implement more.
 The function is simple.
 If an assertion was not ´true´, a error is thrown.